shreyass619/LINESENSE-DEMO/README.md

 # LINESENSE-DEMO
-A demo for automatic detection of line breaks systems
+A demo for automatic detection of low tension line breaks systems